franciscojavierarceo/franciscojavierarceo.github.io/content/posts/2021-goals/2021-goals.md

 Since I'll try to be writing more I figured I'd share some of my goals for the new year; so, here are my foolish high-level goals in no particular order:

     1. Be a better husband
     2. Talk less, listen more
     3. Cook more intentionally
     4. Speak more intentionally
     5. Help others more effectively
     6. Write at least 2x per month
     7. Exercise ~5x per week

 I hope I'm able to accomplish these.
 With the exclusion of the last two, these goals aren't particularly measurable (I'll probably find a way to measure them) but I hope to make a good effort.
-I'll probably look back here to attempt to hold myself accountable.
+I hope to look back here and attempt to hold myself accountable.
 Maybe I'll provide an update in June, who knows.

 More specific goals that I have that are much more technical in nature are:
-- Connecting Django Rest Framework (DRF) and React while balancing handling localization.
+- Connecting Django Rest Framework (DRF) and React while handling data and localization complexities;
-- Deploying a React Native application to both app stores.
+- Deploying a React Native application to both app stores;
-- Putting in some more hours on Airflow / Cloud Composer.
+- Putting in some more hours on Airflow / Cloud Composer;
-- Learning how to train my recommendation model on Kubernetes.
+- Learning how to train my recommendation models on Kubernetes.

 These will be interesting and I'm making progress on DRF and React but I still have quite a bit of work to do.